 Say and Catch

 Players stand in a circle.
 Before each game, the players decide on a category for the game.
 If they decide upon animals, for example, they must say the name of an animal before they catch the ball.
 If they can't come up with a name, or if they miss the ball, they are out.
 The ball is thrown randomly.
 The last player remaining wins the game.
+This is a good game for young school-age grandchildren.

 10 of 10